Collokia/taggy/readme.markdown

 ## `.value()`

-Returns the list of tags as an array.
+Returns the list of valid tags as an array.

+## `.allValues()`

+Returns the list of tags as an array including invalid tags.

 ## `.destroy()`